digicatapult/QTAP/README.md

 Digital Catapult are running the Quantum Technology Access Programme (QTAP) with partners ORCA Computing, Riverlane, BT, KETS, and PQ Shield.

 QTAP is part of a wider Innovate UK Industry Strategy Challenge Fund  (ISCF) funded project called Quantum Data Centre of the Future which aims to embed a quantum computer within a classical data centre to explore real world access to a quantum computer.

 QTAP aims to engage organisations, raising awareness of the technology and exploring potential quantum computing use cases; providing them with access to the technology and expertise.

-This is repository contains a series of examples, cases, studies for the QTAP training.
+This repository contains a series of examples, cases, studies for the QTAP training.

 The linear regression example is based on an example in "Machine Learning for Absolute Beginners" by Oliver Theobald.